loriencho/llm-guided-evolution-infrastructure/LOAD_BALANCING_INTEGRATION.md

 LOADBALANCER_LOG_FILE = os.getenv("LOADBALANCER_LOG_FILE", os.path.join(ROOT_DIR, "loadbalancer.log"))
 ```

+In .env:

+Please set the standard LLM model to something supported by PACE, such as LLAMA.

 #### Configuration Validation

 The constants module includes automatic validation to prevent misconfiguration.
 If `USE_VLLM=False` but vLLM-specific environment variables are set, an error will be raised: